Complete type amalgamation for non-standard finite groups: Forking and measures

-\begin{remark} \textup{(}\cite[Lemma 2.3]{eH12}\textup{)} Suppose that the type $\tp(a/M, b)$ does not fork over the elementary substructure $M$ and that the $M$-invariant relation $R(x,y)$ is stable.
-Then the following are equivalent: \begin{enumerate}[(a)] \item The relation $R(a,b)$ holds. \item The relation $R(a', b)$ holds, whenever $a'\equiv_M a$ and $\tp(a'/Mb)$ does not fork. \item The relation $R(a', b)$ holds, whenever $a'\equiv_M a$ and $\tp(b/Ma')$ does not fork. \end{enumerate} \end{remark} A clever use of the Krein-Milman theorem on the locally compact Hausdorff topological real vector space of all $\sigma$-additive probability measures allowed Hrushovski to prove the following striking result: \begin{prop} \textup{(}\cite[Proposition 2.25]{eH12}\textup{)} Given a real number $\alpha$ and $\LL_M$-formulae $\varphi(x, z)$ and $\psi(y, z)$ with parameters over an elementary substructure $M$, the $M$-invariant relation on the definably amenable pair $(G,X)$ is stable.
-In particular, for any partial types $\Phi(x,z)$ and $\Psi(y,z)$ over $M$, the relation is stable (\cf \cite[Lemma 2.10]{eH12}). \end{prop} Strictly speaking, Hrushovski's result in its original version is stated for arbitrary Keisler measures (in any theory).
-To deduce the statement above it suffices to normalize the measure $\mu_{|z|}$ by $\mu_{|z|}((X^{|z|})^{\odot k})$, for a natural number $k$ such that $(X^{|z|})^{\odot k}$ contains the corresponding instances of $\varphi(x,z)$ and $\psi(y,z)$.
+A clever use of the Krein-Milman theorem on the locally compact Hausdorff topological real vector space of all $\sigma$-additive probability measures allowed Hrushovski to prove the following striking result (the case $\alpha=0$ is an easy consequence of the inclusion-exclusion principle): \begin{fact} \textup{(}\cite[Lemma 2.10 \& Proposition 2.25]{eH12}\textup{)} Given a real number $\alpha$ and $\LL_M$-formulae $\varphi(x, z)$ and $\psi(y, z)$ with parameters over an elementary substructure $M$, the $M$-invariant relation on the definably amenable pair $(G,X)$ is stable.
+In particular, for any partial types $\Phi(x,z)$ and $\Psi(y,z)$ over $M$, the relation is stable. \end{fact} Strictly speaking, Hrushovski's result in its original version is stated for arbitrary Keisler measures (in any theory).
+To deduce the statement above it suffices to normalize the measure $\mu_{|z|}$ by $\mu_{|z|}((X^{|z|})^{\odot k})$ for some natural number $k$ such that $(X^{|z|})^{\odot k}$ contains the corresponding instances of $\varphi(x,z)$ and $\psi(y,z)$.

 We will finish this section with a summarized version of Hrushovski's stabilizer theorem tailored to the context of definably amenable pairs.
 Before stating it, we first need to introduce some notation.